Welcome to the CS Department at SFSU!

 The Computer Science MS Degree requirements are posted in the SFSU Bulletin: University Computer Science Graduate Program Bulletin Web Page.
 Course descriptions of both Undergraduate and Graduate courses are posted in the SFSU Bulletin as well.

 - Advising will formally begin on our "Advising Day" and prior to that date, informal advising will be available through the Computer Science Department office.
 All incoming graduate students should meet with a CS Graduate Advisor at the beginning of the first semester in the program.
 Thereafter, students should meet with a graduate advisor at least once per term.
-All Conditionally Classified students must meet with Professor Levine within the first two weeks of the semester.
+All Conditionally Classified students must meet with the graduate coordinator or adviser within the first two weeks of the semester.

 - All Graduate advising is by appointment only during the regular academic year.
-To schedule an appointment with an advisor, come by the Computer Science department office: TH 906; or phone:415/338-1008; or send an email: firstname.lastname@example.org
+To schedule an appointment with an advisor, come by the Computer Science department office: TH 906.

 GRADUATE SEMINAR SERIES